belchiors/issue-tracker/README.md

 ## Getting Started

-Ensure that `MySQS` is installed in your machine and create a user named `dotnet` identified with `dotnet`, make sure to grant all privileges so that Entity Framework Core can create the database properly.
+Ensure that `MySQL` is installed in your machine and create a user named `dotnet` identified with `dotnet`, make sure to grant all privileges so that Entity Framework Core can create the database properly.

+You can use your own connection string instead of the default connection string used for testing.
+To acomplish that, you need to set `ASPNETCORE_ENVIRONMENT` environment variable to `Production`, and `DATABASE_URL` environment variable with the desired connection string.

+Be aware that in production environment, it's mandatory to set `JWTSecurityKey` environment variable with a hash using Sha256 signature, so that the application can make use of JWT authentication.

 ### Install the client project dependencies